LuzFaltex/DMCA/README.md

 #### Anatomy of a takedown notice

 In the spirit of transparency, we post each takedown notice that we process without making any changes to the text, except for redacting private information and URLs that were not actionable, and adding a few annotations to help you better understand how we processed the notice.
 Here are the annotations you might see and what they mean.
-1. **We gave repository owners a chance to make changes before we processed the notice.**
+1. **We gave content owners a chance to make changes before we processed the notice.**

 When you see this at the top of a notice
 >Before disabling any content in relation to this takedown notice, LuzFaltex
->- contacted the owners of some or all of the affected repositories to give them an opportunity to make changes that could have prevented the need to disable the content
+>- contacted the owners of some or all of the affected posts to give them an opportunity to make changes that could have prevented the need to disable the content
 >- provided information on how to [submit a DMCA Counter Notice](https://www.luzfaltex.com/docs/dmca/counter-notice).

 it means that either the notice did not allege that the entire contents of a post infringe, or the copyright holder identified other changes that could be made to the content to resolve the alleged infringement.
-As we note in our [DMCA Takedown Policy](https://www.luzfaltex.com/policies/dmca#how-does-this-actually-work), in those cases, because LuzFaltex cannot disable access to specific parts of a post, we will contact the user who created the repository and give them approximately 1 business day to delete or modify the content specified in the notice.
+As we note in our [DMCA Takedown Policy](https://www.luzfaltex.com/policies/dmca#how-does-this-actually-work), in those cases, because LuzFaltex cannot disable access to specific parts of a post, we will contact the user who created the post and give them approximately 1 business day to delete or modify the content specified in the notice.

-If the repository owner makes the necessary changes, then LuzFaltex will not disable the content.
+If the post creator makes the necessary changes, then LuzFaltex will not disable the content.
 In some cases, that means the posts are currently available despite being listed in the notice.
 In other cases, a post might be unavailable because the owner decided to delete it.

 2. **We only processed the takedown notice with respect to some of the reported URLs.**
 >[invalid]